 9. Make the most of the air conditioning and shop ’til you drop at Park Royal mall.

 10. Take a tip in the glacier pools of the North Shore’s swimming holes.

-11. Tackle the legendary North Shore mountain biking trails with a guided tour from Endless Biking.
+11. Tackle the legendary North Shore mountain biking trails with a guided tour.

 12. Test your fitness to the limit by taking the 2,830 stairs of the Grouse Grind trail.